 or of S. Damiano where she settled with her followers; they lived in seclusion.
 The name of the order was later on changed by Pope Urban IV to the Order of St. Clare.

 The large church where she is buried was completed just a few years after her death and it was consecrated in 1265 by Pope Clement IV.
-The use of white and pink stones plays a major role in its decoration, a feature one can see also in many churches of Spello and Foligno.
+The use of white and pink stones plays a major role in its decoration, a feature one can see also in many churches of Foligno.

 S. Maria degli Angeli: Medici fountain